Documentation Index

 • Validate certificate: You can connect to the Syslog server over a non-secure connection or a secure TLS connection.

-• Port (TCP): The default port for the Syslog server is 514.
-If you are using a different port, update the port number accordingly.
+• Port (TCP): Enter the port number for the Syslog service.
+The default is port 514, or if you are using a different port, update the port number accordingly.

 4.0 Edit the Configuration for SIEM Tools